salejandro/Genetics-Genomics/Practical3.md

 $ pip3 install biopython
 ```

-> `BioPython` is a set of freely available tools for biological computation written in `Python` (https://biopython.org/).
+> `BioPython` is a set of freely available tools for biological computation written in `Python`.

 Installing `VCFtools` from GitHub platform (required to work with genomic variants).
 First, we need to install the tool `git`, which allows cloning (download) the repository of `VCFtools` in our computer.
 In the **command-line terminal ($)**, type: